 - Chew on some tamarind candy every day.

-- Prepare an infusion by boiling a teaspoon of tamarind pulp in a liter of water, strain it, and sip throughout the day.
+- Prepare an infusion by boiling a teaspoon of tamarind pulp in a liter of water, straining it, and sipping it throughout the day.

 - Make a solution by mixing half a teaspoon of roasted tamarind seed powder with water and have it regularly.